jtaczanowski/ThinkPad-X201-Arrandale-macOS-OpenCore/README.md

     * Display set to Thinkpad LCD
     * under CPU - Hyper-Threading is Enabled, virtualization and VT-d feature are both disabled.

+2) This step is optionally.
+You can use values provided in this repo.
+But if you would like to login to your apple accounts like icloud, imessage, facetime it is recommended to generate and enter your own PlatformInfo.

-2) Enter your own PlatformInfo information (generated for MacBookPro11,1 which is supported in BigSur) in ```EFI/OC/config.plist```Edit config.plist with [ProperTree](https://github.com/corpnewt/ProperTree) and change the following fields:
+    Edit config.plist (```EFI/OC/config.plist```) with [ProperTree](https://github.com/corpnewt/ProperTree) and change the following fields:
     ```
-    PlatformInfo -> Generic -> MLB
+    PlatformInfo -> Generic -> MLB (Board Serial in GenSMBIOS)
-    PlatformInfo -> Generic -> ROM
+    PlatformInfo -> Generic -> ROM (info how to obtain below)
-    PlatformInfo -> Generic -> SystemSerialNumber
+    PlatformInfo -> Generic -> SystemSerialNumber (Serial in GenSMBIOS)
-    PlatformInfo -> Generic -> SystemUUID
+    PlatformInfo -> Generic -> SystemUUID (SSmUUID in GenSMBIOS)
     ```
-    Generate new serials with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
+    Enter your own PlatformInfo information (generated for MacBookPro6,2) with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 The ROM value is your ethernet (en0) mac address ([more info](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-en0)).

 3) Create installation media as is described in [https://dortania.github.io/OpenCore-Install-Guide/installer-guide/](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/).